 A new window (or tab) will open so you can keep your place here.

-Click here or on the picture above for a printable PDF pattern for Basic Block Alphabet Design 21.
+Click here or on the picture above for a printable PDF pattern.
 A new window (or tab) will open so you can keep your place here.

 When stitched on 14-count evenweave fabric using DMC floss, use:

 These letters have varying widths, but most of the upper and lower case letters are 5 stitches wide.